By Texas Homesteader

 So a couple of weeks before weaning day we bring the pairs up to the barn and temporarily separate all the mama cows from the calves.
 We’ll leave the mamas penned while we take the calves to the vet for their workup.

 We load up our future weanlings onto our trailer.
 But before we hit the road with this load of kids RancherMan does a safety check of the trailer.

 With this heavy load we want to make sure the tires are properly aired.
 And he checks all connections from the trailer to the truck.
 At last we’re able to hit the road and drive these kids to the vet in a nearby town.

 The vet does his work in short order and in no time we’re back home again.
 Now that the calves are all vaccinated we reunite them with their mamas and send them out to a clean pasture for a couple of weeks.
 We’ll allow them to spend that time settling down & getting back into the swing of things.

 Then a couple of days before weaning we will move them all to a pasture close to the weaning pen so they can get comfortable there.
 Since there’s been no grazing pressure on this pasture for at least a couple of weeks the grass should be good & green, ready to provide healthy grazing as mama stays close to her calf on the other side of the weaning fence when the time comes.

 Finally the big day arrives and we sort and separate all the calves from their dams.
 We like to fence-line wean them for a few days as as it seems to reduce the stress on both mama and calf if they can hear and see each other, and even touch noses through the fence.

-But weaning time is a stressful time for the calf, keeping him constantly walking the perimeter of the paddock looking for a way back through.
+But still, weaning time is a stressful time for the calf.
+It causes him to constantly walk the perimeter of the paddock looking for a way back through.
 Good fences are a must!

 During weaning RancherMan & I are careful to offer the calves all the comforts we can – lots of fresh hay, green-grass grazing, cool shade trees, barn shelter and plenty of creep feed.